 Now under the independent management and operation of head chef, John Mountain along with his dynamic team, the venue has remained a regular haunt for local clientele, and has loyally provided the ideal setting for intimate wedding celebrations, anniversaries, birthdays and business luncheons, and seats up to 50-70 people comfortably.
 The main dining area is accompanied by two smaller rooms which are commonly requested by couples or small groups preferring extra privacy.

 John’s eclectic menu is described as “modern European brasserie” and is reinvented (along with popular core staples) regularly to show-case the best seasonal produce available at the time.

-The roaring pot-belly fire located in the cosy entrance lounge is a welcoming touch in the winter months encouraging diners to enjoy pre-dinner drinks in warmth and comfort.
-Additionally, thanks to the roomy layout and high ceilings, the restaurant is a cooling solace in the heat of summer also due to the forgiving stone walls and of course, ducted air-conditioning throughout.
+A cosy entrance lounge is a welcoming touch in the winter months encouraging diners to enjoy pre-dinner drinks in warmth and comfort.
+A thanks to the spacious layout and high ceilings, the restaurant is a cooling solace in the heat of summer, also due to forgiving stone walls and of course, ducted air-conditioning throughout.

 Head chef and independent operator: John Mountain

 Manager: Stephen Bradshaw – contact: firstname.lastname@example.org